freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/switch-manager.md

 ### Description

 The **Description** column is an optional free text field.
 If you're setting up a re-creation, that's where you typically put what's in the game manual.
-It's purely for your own comfort, and you can keep this empty if you want.
+It's purely for your own benefit  and you can keep this empty if you want.

 ### Source

-This column defines where the element in the next column is located.
+The **Source** column defines where the element in the next column is located.
 There are three options:

 - *Playfield* lets you choose a game item in the playfield
-- *Input System* lets you choose an input action from a pre-defined list
+- *Input System* lets you choose an input action from a pre-defined list, i.e. cabinet switches
-- *Constant* just sets the switch at the beginning of the game to the given value.
+- *Constant* sets the switch at the beginning of the game to the given value.

 ### Element

-Here you choose which element triggers the switch.
+The **Element** column is where you choose which element triggers the switch.

-For **playfield items**, you can choose a game item that triggers switch events.
-Currently, VPE only emits switch events for items that would do the same in real life, which are bumpers, gates, targets, kickers, spinners and triggers.
+For **Playfield**, you can choose a game item that triggers switch events.
+Currently, VPE only emits switch events for items that would do the same in real life, i.e. bumpers, gates, targets, kickers, spinners and triggers.

 > [!note]
 > We realize that you might want to use other game items like ramps and walls to emit switch events as well, and we will address this at some point, but for now we're keeping it simple.

-If **input system** is selected, you choose which input action to use.
+If **Input System** is selected, you choose which input action to use.
 We call it "input action", because it's not an actual key binding.
 While actions have default key bindings, the final bindings will be defined in the host application.
 So what VPE is dealing with in terms of keyboard input is what we call *input actions*.

-Finally, if **constant** is selected, just choose the value that will be permanently set at the beginning of the game.
+Finally, if **Constant** is selected, you choose the value that will be permanently set at the beginning of the game.

 ### Type

 There are two modes a switch can emit its events:

-- **On/Off** has two distinct events, one for closing, one for opening the switch.
-For example, triggers close when the ball rolls over it, and opens again when the ball leaves.
+- **On/Off** has two distinct events, one for closing, and one for opening the switch.
+For example, triggers close when the ball rolls over it, and open again when the ball leaves.
-- **Pulse** only receives one event from the element, and it automatically opens it back up after a short period of time.
+- **Pulse** only receives one event from the element, and automatically opens after a short period of time.

 ### Off

-This column only applies to pulse switches, and defines after which period of time the switch opens up again.
+This column only applies to pulse switches, and defines the period of time the switch will stay closed.
+After that period expires, the switch will open again.

 > [!note]
 > We use the terms "open" and "close" for switches, since that's what they do in real life.
-There's also the notion of "NC" (normally closed) and "NO" (normally open).
-In short, these terms are synonyms:
+In electrical terms these are called "NC" (normally closed) and "NO" (normally open).
+In summary, these terms are synonyms:
 >
 > | Technical | Status | Common | In code |
 > |-----------|--------|--------|---------|